maflcko/b-c-gui-translations-review/reviews/ja.md

         <source>1 week</source>
         <translation>1 週間(w)</translation>

 YES
-The translation contains an unnecessary space between the number and the unit and includes an unexplained "(w)" which is not present in the source.
-The correct translation should simply be:
+The translation includes unnecessary "(w)", which is not standard in Japanese and may confuse users.
+Also, there is an extra space between "1" and "週間".
+The correct translation should be:

 1週間
 ```